dennislee22/dennislee22.github.io/docs/cdppvc/base.md

     ![](../../assets/images/cdpbase/addbase4.png)

-5. Ensure that JDK has already been installed in each CDP Base host.
+5. Ensure that JDK has already been installed in each CDP PvC Base host.
 Select `Manually manage JDK` and click `Continue`.

     ![](../../assets/images/cdpbase/addbase5.png)